 – David Finkle, TheaterMania

 Charming, witty, and entertaining, Perfect Harmony rocks the house and is laugh-out-loud funny.
 Full of ‘types’ found in every high school, this recognition makes the play so much fun.
-While the story addresses something serious – the notion that winning trumps all – it uses fifteen song and dance numbers to touch on the importance of friendship, loyalty, and group-cohesion, and will have you belting out pop song as you boogie down after the final curtain.
+While the story addresses something serious – the notion that winning trumps all – it uses song and dance numbers to touch on the importance of friendship, loyalty, and group-cohesion, and will have you belting out pop songs as you boogie down after the final curtain.

 – Eleanor J. Bader, Elevate Difference